rocher/getdata-006-1/README.md

 This is my submission for the course project *Getting and Cleaning Data* (<tt>getdata-006</tt>).
-I hope you enjoy my work, the way I've constructed the dataset and the `R` code provided here to make it.
+I hope you enjoy my work, the way I've constructed the data set and the `R` code provided here to make it.

-The file you are reading, `README.md`, contains exactly the same `R` code than the script file `run_analysis.R` provided to make the assignment.
+The file you are reading, `README.md`, contains exactly the same `R` code than the script file [run_analysis.R](run_analysis.R) provided to make the assignment.
 Here the ideas are developed and explained in great detail, whereas in the script you'll find `R` comments with references to the steps followed all along the work.

 Please note that I've included the **code book** in the present repository.
 I've written it with *markdown*, so you can read it with the link